ZoloAi/zolo-zcli/Demos/Layer_0/zBifrost_Demo/Level_0_Connection/README.md

 3. Look for error messages (red text)
 4. Try a different browser (Chrome, Firefox, Safari)

+## New Features (v1.5.5+)

+### 🎯 Smart Protocol Detection

+BifrostClient now **automatically detects** if you're running on `file://` protocol and gracefully disables features that require HTTP:
+- ✅ Works with simple double-click (no HTTP server needed for Level 0)
+- ✅ Automatically skips error display module loading
+- ✅ Automatically skips zDisplay renderer module loading
+- ✅ Still shows errors in browser console (F12)

+**This means:** Level 0 stays simple and "just works"!

+### 🛡️ Error Boundaries (HTTP only)

+When running via HTTP server (Level 4+), BifrostClient includes **visual error display**!
+If something goes wrong, you'll see a nice red notification in the top-right corner.

+**Note:** In Level 0 (`file://`), errors appear in console only.

+### 🎨 Auto-Initialization

+When you call `client.connect()`, the BifrostClient now automatically:
+- ✅ Detects protocol and loads appropriate modules
+- ✅ Initializes error display (if HTTP + `showErrors: true`)
+- ✅ Initializes zDisplay renderer (if HTTP)
+- ✅ Loads theme if `autoTheme: true` (if HTTP)

+**This means:** Less boilerplate, more "it just works"!

+### 📦 Modular Architecture

+The client now uses a **lazy-loading** architecture:
+- Modules are loaded only when needed
+- Smaller initial bundle size
+- Better performance

+**For developers:** Check the browser console to see modules loading on-demand!

+---

 ## What's Next?

 In **<span style="color:#F8961F">Level 1</span>**, you'll learn to send messages FROM the browser TO the server (two-way communication!).
 You'll type a message, send it, and get an echo back—like a parrot! 🦜